-Here’s a very brief history:
+Here’s a very brief history of Brigada:

 Since January 25th, 1995, the weekly Brigada Today email journal has been informing Great Commission Christians about our great global quest: giving hope and help to those who need it most.
 During its initial 3 or 4 years, Brigada sought to create email discussion groups that would unify like-minded pilgrims in reaching specific pockets of people.
 Thankfully, now there are several specialist websites dedicated to that task.
 In more recent years, Brigada has honed in on what it always did best for Christians in God’s Great Cause: